 Because aside from it being Valentine’s Day today, it’s also a day when many a woman around the world will make an error in judgement because she attaches too much to this Hallmark day.

-Next thing you know, you’re sending a text message, picking up the phone, responding to his contact, and thinking that you’ll get back together.
+Next thing you know, you’re sending a text, picking up the phone, responding to his contact, and thinking you’ll get back together.
 Tomorrow, in a few days, or over the next few weeks, possibly even before the day is out, misery will be back.

-If you’re in a relationship that’s already floundering, you may have high expectations of this day as if it’s supposed to extract new behaviours from him and has the ability to change him into the man you want him to be.
+If you’re in a relationship that’s already floundering, you may have high expectations of Valentine’s Day.
+It’s as if today is supposed to extract new behaviours and can change him into the man you want him to be.

-You may have ideas about what you’d like to be doing or what you’d like to be given, and may be simmering with disappointment later, or be confused by the anti-climax that will follow even if he does do something, because it doesn’t eradicate the real issues that exist in the relationship.
+You may have ideas about what you’d like to be doing or what you’d like to be given.
+There’s a good chance you might simmer with disappointment later or feel confused by the anti-climax that will follow even if he does do something.
+Valentine’s Day doesn’t eradicate the real issues that exist in the relationship.

 Placing too much stock in Valentine’s Day can only lead to pain.

-It’s just one day out of a whole 365 and it’s a gestures-based day.
-If you start losing your mind over it, it’s a fairly good indicator that you may be someone who needs the gesture more than the substance.
+It’s just one day out of a whole 365, and it’s a gesture-based day.
+If you lose your mind over Valentine’s Day, it’s a fairly good indicator that you might be someone who needs the gesture more than the substance.

 I’ve said it before, and I’ll say it again: I’ll take consistency over a moment, over a day, over a big gesture.

-As women, we have to stop dining off glimpses of decency and chasing a beginning when we’re already in the middle or towards the end of our relationship saga.
+As women, we have to stop dining off glimpses of decency and chasing a beginning when we’re already in the middle or toward the end of our relationship saga.

 The boyf and I are going out for our first ‘Valentine’s’ dinner tonight even though we’ve been together for a few years.
-It’s actually not about Valentine’s – with another baby on the way, a diva toddler, both of us with hectic schedules, we figured we’d use the excuse of the day to eat out (a bit like a two fingers to the credit crunch…), plus my dad will be here to babysit.
+It’s actually not about Valentine’s.
+With another baby on the way, a diva toddler, both of us with hectic schedules, we figured we’d use the excuse of the day to eat out (a bit like a two fingers to the credit crunch…).
+My dad will also be here to babysit.

-I haven’t cared for Valentine’s Day for a long time though because I realise that it should be about celebrating love, not losing your mind expecting from people who don’t know the meaning of love, or going crackers about being ‘alone’.
-You can still feel alone even when you’re with one of these guys…
+I haven’t cared for Valentine’s Day for a long time, though, because I realise it should be about celebrating love, not losing your mind expecting from people who don’t know the meaning of love or going crackers about being ‘alone’.
+You can still feel alone even when you’re with one of these guys.

-It’s a very commercially driven day that induces anxiety in many people and it’s important to keep it in perspective as much as possible.
+Valentine’s Day is a commercially driven day that induces anxiety in many people.
+It’s crucial to keep the day in perspective as much as possible.

 Wherever you are today and whatever you’re doing, that celebration of love must start with you.